-Although the pandemic has brought vaccinations to the forefront of global thinking, the truth is that vaccination programmes remain a fundamental part of reducing the global healthcare burden.
+Although the pandemic has brought vaccinations to the forefront of global thinking, the truth is that vaccination programmes have long been a fundamental part of reducing the global healthcare burden.
 Indeed, such is the importance of vaccines that the World Health Organization (WHO) cites access to clean water as the only thing more effective at reducing the prevalence of infectious diseases.

-With the upcoming World Immunization Week on the horizon, let’s look at the role vaccines play in affecting public health and their role in society as a whole.
+With World Immunization Week taking place from 24th April, let’s look at the role vaccines play in affecting public health and their role in society as a whole.

 Vaccines and disease control

-Vaccines are often thought of in the context of helping to eliminate diseases.
+People often think of vaccines in the context of helping to eliminate diseases.
 However, we must always consider that, to date, only smallpox has been 100% eradicated, although eradicating other diseases remains possible.

-It's more helpful to think about vaccination in the context of controlling diseases.
+It's more helpful to think about vaccination in terms of controlling diseases.

 For example, we know that most vaccines aren't 100% effective.
 However, they are effective to a high enough extent that, according to the WHO, they save six million lives a year.